LoH-lu/netbox-nmap-scan/README.md

 # netbox-ping-scan

+This is a simple Python script that achieve the purpose of keeping an updated ip IP Address of active element in your network.
+Only IP added with the tag "autoscan" will be modified, as long you don't have this tag, the script will not touch your existing manual IP.
+Anyway, even with the tag, it will only update the status of the IP Address.

 Tested and working with Python 3.11 and Netbox 3.5.x - 3.6.x

 1. Initializes a session with NetBox API